CentroDL/godot/w03/d04/instructor/sinatra_games/sinatra_games.md

 - `"heads"`, or
 - `"tails"`

 Where do we put `Parlour::Coin`?
-Well, it's in a module `parlour`, and it is has a class name of `Coin`, thus we should put it in a directory (or folder) `parlour` and a file named `coin.rb`: `sinatra_games/parlour/coin.rb`.
+Well, it's in a module `Parlour`, and it is has a class name of `Coin`, thus we should put it in a directory (or folder) `parlour` and a file named `coin.rb`: `sinatra_games/parlour/coin.rb`.